hyx0329/embedded-pcf/README.md

 It's not a complete implementation.
 Some PCF fonts may not be supported.

-Due to trait limitation on mutability in embedded-graphics, this lib cannot work with [embedded_graphics::text::Text].

 ## Motivation

 I want to use bitmap fonts like what it does [on CircuitPython](https://github.com/adafruit/Adafruit_CircuitPython_Bitmap_Font).